By Amanda Padgett on | No Comments

 4. Once you are seeing only the virtual copies, you will need to highlight them however is easiest for you (I like to use 'CMD + a' on a Mac, or 'CTRL + a' on a PC).
 When the copies are highlighted, just click the delete key to remove them.

 For this tutorial, I was operating in a collection, which is a virtual grouping of images that I created in Lightroom.
 However, the process for identifying and isolating virtual copies of the entire catalog is the same.
 You will just click on the 'All Photographs' in the Catalog panel.

 Below is a quick video showing how to isolate and remove virtual copies from collections and the catalog so you can get your own Library View cleaned up!.

-This image was a one-click edit with Snap Crackle Pop from the Bomb Pop collection.
+This image in the video was a one-click edit with Snap Crackle Pop preset from the Bomb Pop collection.

 Here are some other very helpful tutorials related to virtual copies, collections, and the Lightroom catalog.

 Do you have any questions or comments for on How to Remove Virtual Copies in Lightroom?
-Leave us a comment below - I would love to hear from you - and PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!
+Leave us a comment below - we would LOVE to hear from you - and PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!

 Hi!
 I'm Amanda, a homeschooling mom of four, from South Carolina.
 I am passionate about photography, photo editing, and helping others learn to love their camera and editing programs.